-A big NO to Kenya Tourism by UNWTO: Africa is furious!
+A Big NO to Kenya Tourism by UNWTO: Africa Is Furious!

 Another delegate not in Africa said off the record: No one wants him to be re-elected.
 We have to do everything possible to get rid of him.
 The time may have come now.

-At the General Assembly in Chengdu China in 2017, Zurab was confirmed by a proclamation, not by a secret vote.
+At the General Assembly in Chengdu, China, in 2017, Zurab was confirmed by a proclamation, not by a secret vote.
 It takes one country to ask for a secret vote.

 Many think Zurab would not get the necessary 2/3 majority if there was a secret vote at the next General Assembly.